Approved Medical Conditions for Cannabis Use

 - Chronic Pain (as defined by 10 NYCRR §1004.2(a)(8)(xi))

 - Pain that degrades health and functional capability as an alternative to opioid use or substance use disorder.

 - Cachexia or Wasting Syndrome

 - Opioid Use Disorder

-*This list is provided by the NY State Department of Health.
-For a complete list of qualifying conditions, and the most up to date information on the Medical Cannabis program in New York, please visit the Department of Health website here.
+*This list is provided by the New York State Department of Health.
+For a complete list of qualifying conditions, and the most up to date information on the Medical Marijuana Program in New York, please visit the Department of Health website here.